-- II.
-If a volume measurement is used, multiply the cubic meter volume by the appropriate green specific gravity by species from table 5-3a of the USFS Wood Handbook30.
-This results in pounds of biomass with zero moisture content.
-If a particular species is not listed in the Wood Handbook, it shall be at the verifier's discretion to approve a substitute species.
-Any substitute species must be consistently applied across the baseline and with-project calculations. - III.
+- III.
 If a weight measurement is used, subtract the water weight based on the moisture content of the wood.
-This results in pounds of biomass with zero moisture content. - IV.
-Multiply the dry weight values by 0.5 pounds of carbon/pound of wood to compute the total carbon weight. - V. Divide the carbon weight by 2,204.6 pounds/metric ton and multiply by 3.664 to convert to metric tons of CO2.
+This results in biomass with zero moisture content in the same units as the weight measurement. - IV.
+Multiply the dry weight values by 0.5 kilograms of carbon/kilogram of wood to compute the total carbon weight. - V. If weight is in kilograms, divide the carbon weight by 1000 kilograms/metric tonne.
+Finally, multiply carbon weight by 3.664 to convert to metric tonnes of CO2.
 Sum the CO2 for each species into saw log and pulp volumes (if applicable), and then again into softwood species and hardwood species.
 These values are used in the next step, accounting for mill efficiencies.
 Please note that the categorization criteria (upper and lower DBH limits) for hardwood/softwood saw log and pulp volumes are to remain the same between the baseline and project scenario.